Phillip Island marine mammals have delighted visitors for decades!

-This seal is the fourth-rarest seal species.
+The Australian fur seal is the fourth-rarest seal species.

 They are now protected.

-They can dive to a depth of 130 metres and feed mainly on squid, octopus, cuttlefish and local small fish species.
+Australian fur seals can dive to a depth of 130 metres and feed mainly on squid, octopus, cuttlefish and local small fish species.

 Males can weigh up to 360kgs, grow up to 2 metres long and live about 19 years.